Jerry Springer: Broadcast career

-Broadcasting career

 Jerry Springer (1991–2018)

 Jerry Springer debuted on September 30, 1991.
-It was developed by WLWT to mimic the format and look of fellow talk show The Phil Donahue Show, all the way down to Jerry's haircut and glasses, making him look like Phil Donahue (both were produced by Multimedia Entertainment).
 It started as a politically oriented talk show, a longer version of Springer's commentaries.
-Guests included Oliver North and Jesse Jackson, and topics included homelessness and gun politics.
+Guests on the show included Oliver North and Jesse Jackson, and topics included homelessness and gun politics.

-In early 1994, Springer and his new producer, Richard Dominick, revamped the show's format in order to garner higher ratings.
+In early 1994, Springer and his new producer, Richard Dominick, revamped the show's format to garner higher ratings.
 The show became more successful as it became targeted toward tabloidish sensationalism.
-Guests were everyday people confronted on a television stage by a spouse or family member's adultery, homosexuality, prostitution, transvestism, hate group membership, or other controversial situations.
+Guests were everyday people confronted on a television stage by a spouse or family member's adultery, homosexuality, transsexuality, prostitution, transvestism, hate group membership, or other controversial situations.
 These confrontations were often promoted by scripted shouting or violence on stage.
 The show received substantial ratings and much attention.
-By 1998, it was beating The Oprah Winfrey Show in many cities, and was reaching more than 6.7 million viewers.
+By 1998, it was beating The Oprah Winfrey Show in many cities, and was reaching around 8 million viewers.

-On July 10, 2002, the sons of guest Nancy Campbell-Panitz – who was murdered by her ex-husband after they appeared on a May 2000 episode with his girlfriend – filed suit in Sarasota County against Springer, his producers, and his distributor, claiming he created "a mood that led to murder."
+On July 10, 2002, the sons of guest Nancy Campbell-Panitz – who was murdered by her ex-husband after they appeared on a May 2000 episode with his girlfriend – filed suit in Sarasota County, Florida against Springer, his producers, and his distributor, claiming he created "a mood that led to murder".
 Ultimately, the estate of Campbell-Panitz dropped all monetary claims against Jerry Springer and the show agreed to waive its claims for malicious prosecution against the personal representative of the estate of Campbell-Panitz and his counsel.